FloraWebDesigner/lively-v2/README.md

 # Lively Radio

-This is website for the BrickMMO Lively Radio brand.
+This repo stores the website for the BrickMMO Lively Radio brand.

 ---